serodriguez68/designing-ml-systems-summary/04-training-data.md

 2. Your algorithms can get stuck during training in non-optimal solutions that exploit simple heuristics like always returning the majority class.
 3. The default behaviour of an ML algorithm is to treat a misclassification of any class equally with no way to encode class importance during training.
 This is problematic for tasks where the misclassification of a minority class can have catastrophic consequences (e.g. cancer diagnosis in chest x-rays).

 Some tasks are more sensitive to class imbalance than others.
-In general, the more complex the problem, the more sensitive it is to imbalance.
+In general, the more complex the model, the more sensitive it is to imbalance.
 The opposite is also true, simple linearly separable problems are not sensitive to class imbalance.

 ## Handling class imbalance
 Some might argue that you shouldn’t try to “fix” class imbalance if that’s how the data looks in the real world.
 They argue that a model should learn to handle that imbalance.
 However, developing a model that does a good job under these conditions can be challenging, **so we still have to rely on special training techniques**.